intersystems-dach/VSCode-ObjectScript-HowTo/Chapters/UsingVSCodeWithObjectScript.md

 ## Store Credentials

-Everytime you close Visual Studio Code and reopen it, it will prompt you a message with
+Everytime you close Visual Studio Code and reopen it, it will prompt you a message to log in with your credentials.
+To avoid this you can store your credentials:

 * Store Username:
   * In the [Command Palette](KeyboardShortcuts.md#command-palette) type *Preferences: Open User Settings (JSON)*.
 Here you can see your server connection in a JSON format.